The Legend of the Strongest, Kurosawa!: Publication

-Written and illustrated by Nobuyuki Fukumoto, The Legend of the Strongest, Kurosawa! was serialized in Shogakukan's Seinen manga magazine Big Comic Original from December 20, 2002, to September 9, 2006.
+Written and illustrated by Nobuyuki Fukumoto, The Legend of the Strongest, Kurosawa! was serialized in Shogakukan's seinen manga magazine Big Comic Original from December 20, 2002, to September 9, 2006.
 (Note: It was serialized until the magazine's 18th issue of 2006, released on September 5 of that same year.)
 Shogakukan collected its chapters in eleven tankōbon volumes, released from June 30, 2003, to November 30, 2006.

-A sequel, titled Shin Kurosawa:Saikyō Densetsu (新黒沢 最強伝説), launched in Big Comic Original on May 20, 2013, to celebrate the 40th anniversary of the magazine.
+A sequel, titled (新黒沢 最強伝説, Shin Kurosawa: Saikyō Densetsu), started in Big Comic Original on May 20, 2013, to celebrate the 40th anniversary of the magazine.
 The series finished on March 5, 2020.
 Shogakukan collected its chapters in 21 tankōbon volumes, released from November 29, 2013, to November 30, 2020.

-A spin-off focused on the main series' secondary character Nakane, (最強伝説 仲根, Saitsuyo Densetsu Nakane), written by Kenji Yokoi and illustrated by Motomu Uehara and Kazuya Arai (who also are in charge of the artwork for 1-nichi Gaishutsuroku Hanchō), was published on Shogakukan's Yawaraka Spirits website from December 6, 2017, to February 20, 2020.
+A spin-off focused on the main series' secondary character Nakane, (最強伝説 仲根, Saitsuyo Densetsu Nakane), written by Kenji Yokoi and illustrated by Motomu Uehara and Kazuya Arai, was published on Shogakukan's Yawaraka Spirits website from December 6, 2017, to February 20, 2020.
 Two volumes were released on May 30, 2018, and February 28, 2020.

 In June 2020, Manga Planet announced the digital English-language publication of the manga.
 It was planned to start on June 22, 2020; however, it was postponed to November 16 of that same year.
+The platform shut down its digital service on March 31, 2026.
+The manga was added to the Crunchyroll Manga service in January 2026.